hasanqadri/CS4400_Databases/README.md

 Afterwards, use
   >git clone https://github.gatech.edu/mclayton34/4400-Phase3.git

 to download the repo.

 Now you need to install the packages listed in the package.json dependencies.
-First CD into the new directory
+First cd into the new directory
   >cd 4400-Phase3

 then use npm to install all of the required frameworks and extensions.
 Use this command to do it in one line: